glyphrider/wardtalks.com/content/posts/nixos-flakes.md

 are ready to take updates, just use `nix flake update` in the /etc/nixos directory, and the hash for packages will get updated.
 After that point, you should use `nixos-rebuild switch --flake .` to apply the updates.

+There is some inconsistency on the internet regarding the *need* to apply the `--flake .` argument to `nixos-rebuild`.
+Some sources imply it is not necessary, and that the inclusion of flakes in the configuration.nix file and the existence of flake.nix is sufficient to trigger activation.
+Others specifically call out the parameter.
+Certainly, it does provide additional flexibility, if the flake.nix file is not in the same directory, or you wish to use a configuration other than your hostname.